Yedya/Portfolio/README.md

 Endless Runner made for the Leap Motion Controller.

 - 6 Different custom made gestures for the Leap Motion Controller.
-- I have created all of the artwork except the UI components.
 - Includes a feedback HUD to give the user real time feedback on his hand position in 3D space.This will act as  a substitute for haptic feedback
 - The feedback HUD gives the user an action point when performing gestures which will increase the level of learnability.